Nicolae-Peptea/CodeCoolShop/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run the project with Kestrel Server to get events logged with Serilog.
+Run the project with Kestrel Server.

 <p align="right">(<a href="#top">back to top</a>)</p>